 - incorporating students’ views into planning related to school climate and organisation

-- establishing networks to support students and making sure that students and parents know about, and have ready access to, this support
+- establishing networks to support students and making sure that students and parents or carers know about, and have ready access to, this support

 - recognising the relationship between student and staff welfare and ensuring that staff welfare is also a priority